apache/pulsar/site2/docs/security-tls-authentication.md

 > Note
 > If openssl.cnf is not given, please read [Certificate authority](http://pulsar.apache.org/docs/en/security-tls-transport/#certificate-authority) to get the openssl.cnf.

-Then, sign with request with the certificate authority.
+Then, sign with request with the certificate authority using the command below.
 Note that that client certs uses the **usr_cert** extension, which allows the cert to be used for client authentication.

 ```bash
 $ openssl ca -config openssl.cnf -extensions usr_cert \